ScrollBearer8/TheScrollArchive/Poetic_Reflections/the-small-hunter.md

 a cat reduced to a spark,
 hunting beneath an artificial sun.

+Among hundreds,
+he became
+the one I looked for.

 I cannot know
+whether one small life
+returned each time,
-how much of the quiet
+or how much of the quiet
 belonged to him.

 I know only what followed: